Lawrence High School (Cedarhurst, New York)

-Lawrence High School is a four-year public high school located in Cedarhurst, New York, on the South Shore of Long Island.
+Lawrence High School is a four-year public high school located in Cedarhurst, Nassau County, New York, on Long Island's South Shore.
 It is part of Lawrence Public Schools, and the district's only public high school.

-As of the 2022–23 school year, the school had an enrollment of 770 students and 64.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
+As of 2023–24, the school had an enrollment of 807 students and 64.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.0:1.
 There were 519 students (67.4% of enrollment) eligible for free lunch and 21 (2.7% of students) eligible for reduced-cost lunch.

 Communities in the district include Lawrence, Cedarhurst, Inwood, and Atlantic Beach.
 It also includes sections of the municipality of Woodsburgh, as well as the census-designated places of Woodmere.

 Details

 Work study programs are available, as is an Outward Bound program affiliated with Hofstra University.
 Students can earn college credit by taking college-level courses in conjunction with C.W.
 Post College and Syracuse University.
 The New York State Education Commissioner has recognized the library as an "Electronic Doorway Library," one of the first libraries in the state officially designed for its pioneering use of computers and telecommunications technology.

 The school mascot is the Golden Tornado.
 The school colors are blue and gold (royal blue and gold).
 The yearbook is the Lawrencian and the student newspaper is called Mental Pabulum.
 The school motto is "Vestigia Nulla Retrorsum" (lit.
 I never retrace my steps, i.e., "No Stepping Back").